-Field Required Description and Conditions Site Index conditional A measure of forest land productivity.
-Enter the projected average height in metres of the leading species of the forest cover inventory component at 50 years after the stand achieves breast height (1.3 m).
-Required if tree species are entered.
-For multi-storey stands, the SI is for the layer with the highest volume or next due for harvest (the layer with the greatest site occupancy; e.g., mature, pole, or sapling layer).
+Field Required Description and Conditions Reserve Objective conditional Code that identifies the reason for leaving the reserve.
+Required if Reserve Type = G or D. See the RESULTS Technical Specifications to locate Silviculture Reserve Objective Code list.
+Code for long term (full rotational planning cycle) reserve is any code other than "TIM".
+Code for retention area associated with a silvicultural system, in which the residual stems are available for a subsequent harvest prior to the end of the rotational planning cycle (e.g., second pass), is "TIM".
+Site Index conditional Required if tree species are entered.
+For multi-storey stands, the SI is for the layer with the highest volume or next due for harvest (the layer with the greatest site occupancy, e.g., mature, pole, or sapling layer).
 For reserves, the SI may be based on previous stand information applied to the mature layer, or to the layer with the greatest site occupancy.
 Site Index Source conditional Code representing the source or origin of the site index.
 Required if site index is entered.
 Use the most accurate method of collecting site index.
-See "11.
-Selecting a method to estimate site index" on the FS 660 Card ( http://www.for.gov.bc.ca/isb/forms/lib/FS660.PDF ) See Appendix A to locate Site Index Source Code list) e.g., C - site index from site index curve; H - site index from stand before harvest.
-Tree Cover Pattern conditional The spatial arrangement of residual patches of overstorey (layer 1).
-A forest health indicator.
-Applies to polygons, including reserves, in which trees are retained as part of the silvicultural system or disturbance characteristic (e.g., stands with overstoreys).
-See Appendix A to locate Tree Cover Pattern Code list
+See the RESULTS Technical Specifications to locate Site Index Source Code list. e.g., C - site index from site index curve; E - site index from SIBEC Tree Cover Pattern conditional The spatial arrangement of residual patches of overstorey (layer 1).
+See the RESULTS Technical Specifications to locate Tree Cover Pattern Code list.